tiyd-rails-2015-05/tiyd-rails-2015-05.github.io/during/week2.md

 **Problem of the Day:** XXX

+* Human Learning
+  * Coding a new application is more about debugging and troubleshooting than we think at first
 * Testing
   * Show how easy refactoring is with good tests.
 Perhaps turn a loop into a .any? or .all?
 * Exceptions
-* Debugging
-  * Coding a new application is more about debugging and troubleshooting than we think at first
 * Git
   * Reason: Sharing code with others
   * Forking